DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

+To answer \textbf{RQ1}, we first evaluate how fingerprints of our Duffin can separate the pirated LLMs and independent LLMs.
+Specifically, for a protected LLM, we evaluate whether DuFFin can identify all the pirated models contained in the suspect model set.
+The IP ROC curves of DuFFin in detecting pirated models of four protected LLMs are given in Fig.~\ref{fig:2x2-subfigs}.
+We observe that the IP ROC scores across all four LLM families are equal to or greater than 0.99, indicating nearly perfect pirated model detection.

 To further answer \textbf{RQ1}, we evaluate the ability of our DuFFin in identifying each pirated model from a group of independent models.
 Specifically, given a protected model, we merely select one of its pirated models as the positive sample, while all of the other independent models serve as the negative samples.
-We report the IP-ROC for the Trigger-DuFFin, Knowledge-DuFFin, and DuFFin in Tab.~\ref{tab:main_results}.
-We provide the details of the evaluation process of the DuFFin in Appendix~\ref{appendix:evaluation}.
-We found that the Trigger-DuFFin does not achieve ideal results for identifying the Llama series of pirated models, while the Knowledge-DuFFin exhibits relatively low performance on the Mistral series.
-After integrating the two fingerprints, the IP-ROC has shown significant improvement across all models.
-Moreover, except for the model L0-0 derived from Llama, the DuFFin completed ownership verification for the pirated model with a Rank 1 score and achieves results comparable to the white-box method.
-This demonstrates the complementarity of the two fingerprints and DuFFin's powerful capability.
-Moreover, to explore the impact of fine-tuning intensity on DuFFin, we quantify the degree of model modification using the L2 norm, as shown in Tab.~\ref{tab:duffin_finetuning}.
-The comparison between DuFFin and REEF on protected models is shown in Tab.~\ref{tab:duffin_reef_comparison}.
+In addition to the complete DuFFin, we also report results for its two variants, Trigger-DuFFin and Knowledge-DuFFin, which adopt only trigger-level and knowledge-level fingerprints, respectively.
+The comparisons with baselines are given in Table~\ref{tab:main_results}, where we observe that: (i) Both Trigger-DuFFin and Knowledge-DuFFin achieve strong performance in detecting pirated models, verifying the effectiveness of our fingerprinting approach at the trigger and knowledge levels. (ii) The complete DuFFin, which integrates both trigger-level and knowledge-level fingerprints, achieves an IP ROC of 1.0 and Rank 1 for nearly all models.
+It significantly outperforms other black-box baselines and is comparable to the white-box method, demonstrating the effectiveness of our proposed dual-level fingerprinting approach. (iii) DuFFin can effectively identify pirated models using various modification strategies, including quantization, DPO, and instruction-following fine-tuning.